The Definitive Guide to Buying Leather Furniture

 Price Range: 8-10

-Most leather finished with semi-aniline dye comes from full grain hides.
+Most leather finished with semi-aniline dyes are full grain hides.
 It is nearly as supple as full aniline leathers but with a wider color profile.

 Pigmented or Finished